Cy-clon3/awesome-ios-security/README.md

 - [jtool](http://www.newosxbook.com/tools/jtool.html) - An app inspector, disassembler, and signing utility for the macOS, iOS.
 - [Sideloadly](https://sideloadly.io/) - An app to sideload your favorite games and apps to Jailbroken & Non-Jailbroken iOS devices.
 - [Cydia Impactor](http://www.cydiaimpactor.com/) - A GUI tool for sideloading iOS application.
-- [iOS App Signer](https://github.com/DanTheMan827/ios-app-signer) - an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.
+- [iOS App Signer](https://github.com/DanTheMan827/ios-app-signer) - An app for macOS that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

 <a name="static-analysis-tools"></a>
 ### Static Analysis Tools